CAIDA/catalog-data/README.md

 ### Run make
 All the CAIDA datasets are stored in catalog-data-caida, which has restricted access.
-If you have access to this repo you should clone it, if not then it's IDs will be supplied by data/data_id___caida.json.
+If you have access to this repo you should clone it, if not then its IDs will be supplied by data/data_id___caida.json.
 ~~~
 clone git@github.com:CAIDA/catalog-data-caida.git